adawenour/Crumbler/README.md

 The applications will have the following features such as

-Posting text and photo content, Liking Post's and styling it up with bootstrap.
+Posting text and photo content, Liking Post's and styling it up with frontend framework bootstrap 3.

 By Adawe Nour

 Completed Project!

-Had slight technical issues with bundle installing the 'pg gem' needed to get this repository online with heroku.